When to Quit Your Job: 9 Signs It's Time (and 3 Signs It's Not)

 Not every sign carries equal weight.
 One factor scoring a 1 (health impact, blocked advancement) can outweigh three factors scoring a 3.
 Trust the matrix — but weight it with judgment.

-The 9 quit signals are measurable, not emotional: below-market pay, stalled promotions, skill depreciation, declining company trajectory, a blocking manager, health-damaging culture, sustained dread, eliminated growth paths, and visible disengagement.
-Five or more signals means the role has crossed from "imperfect" to "actively harmful" for your career.
+The 9 quit signals are measurable, not emotional — grouped into money (below-market pay, no raises, spent equity), growth (stalled promotions, skill depreciation, learning stopped), and environment (health-damaging culture, blocking manager, visible disengagement).
+Five or more signals means the role has crossed from imperfect to actively harmful for your career trajectory.

 But recognizing the signs doesn't mean acting on them immediately.
 Sometimes, the smartest move is to stay — temporarily.